-Antibiotics are approved for use in beef, dairy cattle, chicken, laying hens, turkey, pork and fish.
-They may also be sprayed on fruit and given to honey bees.
-All antiobiotics used with farm animals must meet Health Canada’s strict standards for human and animal safety.
+Antibiotics are approved for use in beef, dairy cattle, chickens, laying hens, turkeys, pork and fish.
+They may also be sprayed on fruit and given to honeybees.
+All antibiotics used must meet Health Canada’s standards for human and animal safety.

-Are there hormones and antibiotic residue left in food?
+Are there hormones and antibiotics in the foods we eat?

-Health Canada sets maximum levels of hormones and antibiotics that can be left in food.
-These limits are set at levels far below the amount that could pose a health concern.
+Health Canada sets maximum levels of hormones and antibiotics that can be found in food.
+Routine tests are also done to make sure these are followed to ensure our food is safe.
 Test results from the Canadian Food Inspection Agency show that hormone and antibiotic levels are rarely found to be above the recommended levels.

 How are growth hormones and antibiotics regulated?

-Sets rules for the proper use of hormones and antibiotics.
-For example, no milk from a cow being treated with antibiotics can be sold.
+- Sets rules for the proper use of hormones and antibiotics.

-Sets limits for hormones and antibiotics that can be left in food.
+- Sets maximum limits for hormones and antibiotics that can be found in food.

 How are growth hormones and antibiotics monitored?

-It’s the job of the Canadian Food Inspection Agency to monitor the use of growth hormones and antibiotics.
+The Canadian Food Inspection Agency monitors the use of growth hormones and antibiotics.
 Food produced in Canada and other countries is regularly and randomly tested to check the safety levels of hormones and antibiotics.
-If the standards are not met, the food can be removed from the food supply.

 What about organic foods?

-The use of approved hormones and antibiotics to produce food is considered safe.
-Health Canada sets maximum levels that can be left in food.
-These limits are set at levels far below the amount that could pose a health concern.
-If you are concerned about the use of hormones or antibiotics, you may choose to eat organic foods.
+In Canada, the use of approved hormones and antibiotics to produce food is considered safe.
+Health Canada sets maximum levels that can be found in food.
+These limits are set based on levels far below the amount that could pose a health concern if eaten regularly.
+Canadian milk does not contain antibiotics or growth hormones.

 You may also be interested in: